awtrix/AWTRIX2.0-Docs/en-en/hardware_pro.md

-## 7. motherboard
+## 7. Motherboard
 - The mainboard is fixed in the case with four screws (M3x4).
 - Tighten the screws only very slightly.
-Otherwise the plastic thread in the grid can break.
+Otherwise the plastic thread in the case can break.

   <div align=center>
   <img width="400" src="../assets/manualPicture/case/mainboard.jpg"/>
   </div>

-## 8. insert grid into the housing
+## 8. Insert grid into the housing
 - Now it's time to close the case and put the matrix into operation.
 - If your Wemos D1 mini has not been recorded with the controller software at this point, do so before closing the case!
 - Place the case so that the touch buttons and the LDR are looking up/away from you.